M8WAT/Allmon3-Docker/README.md

 This is my AllStarLink Allmon3 Dashboard Docker Image based on Debian 13-slim (Trixie).

-This has been inspired by, but heavily modified from, the original Dockerfile from the AllStarLink [Allmon3 Repository](https://github.com/AllStarLink/Allmon3) for my use case.
+This has been inspired by, but heavily modified from, the original Dockerfile and associated from the [AllStarLink Allmon3 Repository](https://github.com/AllStarLink/Allmon3) for my use case.

-The main modifications are the integrating of all code into the Dockerfile itself (origianally used several external scripts), and changing the dashboard location from http://127.0.0.1/allmon3/ to http://127.0.0.1:8008/.
+The main modifications are the integrating of all code into the Dockerfile itself (which originally used several external scripts), and changing the dashboard location from http://127.0.0.1/allmon3/ to http://127.0.0.1:8008/.
 This is to allow a simpler integration with my reverse proxy setup.

 ## How to Use